by David Fox

-There is a colourful world filled with fabulous details, where everything seems peacefully flying and takes a person back to his childhood, evoking coziest memories.
-That’s the world of naive art.
+There is a colorful world filled with fabulous details, where everything seems peacefully flying and takes a person back to his childhood, evoking coziest memories.
+That's the world of naive art.

 Term naive refers to something that lacks experience, judgment or wisdom, something natural and unaffected, innocent.

 In art, it doesn't change the meaning.
 Naive art includes almost all of these.
 Naive artists have no relevant education, they paint without any awareness of anatomy, technique or perspective, and their paintings are simple, vivid, childlike - innocent.

 Naive art is any form of visual art created by individuals who lack or reject conventional education and guidance that professional artists receive.
 It disagrees with dominant trends in art of their time.